FreePhoenix888/CodeWars/Multiples of 3 or 5.md

 {
     public static int Solution(int value)
     {
+        // If a negative number - returns 0
         if (value < 0) return 0;

         int result = 0;

-        for (int i = 3; i < value; i++)
+        // Loops over numbers less than the value.
+Adds the number to the result if a multiply of 3 or 5 for (int i = 3; i < value; i++)
         {
             if (i % 3 == 0 || i % 5 == 0)